PaulHax/align-system/README.md

 ### Installation

+It's generally recommended to set up a virtual Python environment to neatly manage dependencies (e.g. using `venv` or `conda`).
 The `align-system` code can be installed as a Python module with `pip install git+https://github.com/ITM-Kitware/align-system.git`.

 ## Running the system